TEACHING ARTIST ROSTER GUIDELINES

 - Exemplifies mastery in artistic discipline(s) as shown in submission of work samples and through explanation of artistic process and experience

-- Evidence that he/she is a practicing professional artist and actively participating in professional development training
+- Evidence that the artist or organization is a practicing professional artist and actively participating in professional development training

 Arts Education Quality and Experience (10 points)

-- Ability to create a complete and comprehensive lesson plan, teacher guide and/or content outline
+- Ability to create a complete and comprehensive lesson plan, curriculum/teacher guide

 - When appropriate, sample programs properly align with state arts education standards and assess student learning in the arts